jesvinv4u/final_project/README.md

 - **Room Booking**
   - Users can book a room (single-occupant system).
   - The system tracks room availability and booking details.

 - **Vacate Requests**
   - Users can submit a vacate request.
   - Admin panel to review, approve, or reject vacate requests.
   - On approval, room booking details (bookedBy, department, year) are cleared and room availability is updated.

+- **Outpass Management**
+  - Users can generate an outpass to leave the hostel.
+  - Outpass details include applicant information, purpose, check-in and check-out dates.
+  - Users can view their past outpass records.

+- **Complaints & Support Tickets**
+  - Users can raise complaints regarding facilities, mess, room issues, etc.
+  - Tickets/complaints can be reviewed by admins for appropriate follow-up.

 ## Technologies Used